Historical Apoplexy · State Legislative Adaptations · Indiana

 to the General Assembly documenting actual costs,

-savings, and fiscal impact of each division.
+savings, and fiscal impact.

 (4) Indiana's AAA credit rating and biennial reserve